stevengreens10/CodingStrategyGame/README.md

 This example bot loops through the directions and tries to move that direction if there is no wall in the way.

 ### API
+`public void Init(){}` This is a function you must include for your bot to work.
+The code in this function will be executed once, before it begins starting its turns.

-`public void doTurn(Game game){}` This is a function you must include for your bot to work.
+`public void DoTurn(Game game){}` This is a function you must include for your bot to work.
 The code in this function will be called once each turn.

-`game.getTurn()` returns the current turn number.
+`game.GetTurn()` returns the current turn number.

 `game.Debug(String)` will display a debug message in the console along with the current turn number.

-`game.getCurrentCell()` returns the cell that the player is currently at.
+`game.GetCurrentCell()` returns the cell that the player is currently at.

-`game.getStartCell()` returns the cell that the player starts at.
+`game.GetStartCell()` returns the cell that the player starts at.

-`game.getEndCell()` returns the cell at the end of the maze.
+`game.GetEndCell()` returns the cell at the end of the maze.

 `game.Move(Direction)` will move the player in the specified direction.
 If there is a wall in the way, a warning message will appear in the console.
 Note that you may only move once each turn.